b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 In chess played at a top level (>= 2500 ELO) the most probable outcome is draw.
 It occurs with a frequency of roughly 50% (see [this Wikipedia's page](https://en.wikipedia.org/wiki/Draw_(chess)#Frequency_of_draws)).
-Based on that we could assume that for two equally strong chess players the probability
+Based on that we could assume that for a two equally strong chess players the probability
 of:

 - white winning is `1/4`,